-The Company sought to mitigate these impacts to revenue through the sale of personal protective equipment ("PPE") and COVID-19 rapid test kits to the health care industry, including many of the Company's hospital customers.
+The Company had sought to mitigate these impacts to revenue through the sale of personal protective equipment ("PPE") and COVID-19 rapid test kits to the health care industry, including many of the Company's hospital customers.

-The sale of PPE and rapid test kits for COVID-19 represented a new business for the Company and is subject to the myriad risks associated with any new venture.
+The sale of PPE and rapid test kits for COVID-19 represented a new business for the Company and was subject to the myriad risks associated with any new venture.
 The Company encountered great difficulty in attempting to secure reliable sources of supply for both COVID-19 Rapid Test Kits and PPE.
 The Company currently has no contracted supply of Rapid Test Kits or PPE.
 Since the inception of this business, the Company completed only minimal sales of COVID-19 rapid test kits and PPE.
-In addition, changes in market conditions and FDA processes governing the sale of COVID-19 serology tests could have the effect of rendering the COVID-19 serology tests held by the Company not saleable in the United States, which could have a material adverse effect on the Company's financial condition and results of operations.
-There can be no assurance that the Company will be able to generate any significant revenue from the sale of PPE products or rapid test kits, and as of the date of this report, the Company has not generated any material revenue from the sale of PPE or rapid test kits.
+The Company does not expect to generate any significant revenue from the sale of PPE products or rapid test kits, and as of the date of this report, the Company has not generated any material revenue from the sale of PPE or rapid test kits.

 The Company is no longer actively seeking to procure and sell Test Kits or PPE.
-Instead, the Company is focused on selling its current inventory of PPE and Test Kits.
+Instead, the Company is focused on selling its current inventory of PPE.
 The Company may receive commissions for acting as an intermediary with respect to the sale of PPE and/or Test Kits.
 However, there is no assurance the Company will realize any material revenue from these activities.

-Results of Operations - three months ended June 30, 2021
+Results of Operations - three months ended September 30, 2021

-Our operating results for the three month periods ended June 30, 2021 and 2020 are summarized as follows:
+Our operating results for the three month periods ended September 30, 2021 and 2020 are summarized as follows:

 Three Months Ended

-June 30, 2021 June 30, 2020 Difference
+ember 30, 2021 Sep otember 30, 2020 Difference

-Revenue \$ 1,095,824 \$ 1,444,572 \$ (348,748)
+Revenue \$ 1,138,124 \$ 1,171,399 \$ (33,275)

-Cost of revenues 735,682 950,334 (214,652)
+Cost of revenues 722,031 956,203 (234,172)

-General and administrative 1,605,686 3,358,267 (1,752,581)
+General and administrative 1,377,900 2,235,643 (857,743)

-Other (expense) income - (885,773) 885,773
+Other (expense) income - (726,766) 726,766

-Provision for income taxes - - -
+Provision for income taxes -

-Net loss (1,245,544) (3,749,802) 2,504,258
+Net loss (961,807) (2,747,213) 1,785,406